sarhowes/assignment1_final/README.md

 simulation will run.
 The simulation will create new folders within the directory of the scripts.
 The folders are organized first based off phase of matter (solid, liquid, gas, or custom), then sub-folders will be created within these for each of the runs that are performed.
-Two folders are also created to store the pressures calculated per run, as well as the pair correlation function values per run.
+Two folders are also created to store the pressures calculated per run, as well as the pair correlation function (PCF) values per run.
 These folders are referenced later to calculate the mean pressure and PCF.

 A typical directory will look like this: